circleyu/go-jsmops/README_EN.md

 ### Authentication

-All API requests use Basic Authentication.
+All API requests use API Integration authentication (GenieKey).
 You need to provide:
 - `cloudID`: Jira Cloud ID
-- `apiToken`: Jira API Token
+- `apiKey`: API Integration API Key

-- `userName`: Jira username or email
+To obtain an API Key, set up an API Integration in Jira Service Management:
+1. Go to your team's Operations page
+2. Select **Integrations** > **Add integration**
+3. Search and select "API"
+4. Enter an integration name and complete the setup
+5. Copy the generated API Key

+The API Key format is a UUID, for example: `g4ff854d-a14c-46a8-b8f0-0960774319dd`

 ### Error Handling